microsoft/ebpf-for-windows/docs/eBpfStringsAPI.md

 char *strstr(const char *str, const char *substr);
 ```

-This proposal isn't currently considering wide strings, but if there's appetite for them they'd follow the same pattern.
+This proposal isn't currently considering wide strings, but can be adjusted for them.

+While there is an upstream `bpf_strncmp()`, its argument pattern is inconsistent with the C stdlib `strncmp()`, and the
+lack of an argument for the second string's length makes it not fit the pattern of our eBPF extension functions.
+That
+appears to be implemented as another type of argument that our runtime doesn't allow for currently.

 ## Proposed names & prototypes